janewliang/janewliang.github.io/mlm/index.md

 <h3><a name="sparse">Sparse matrix linear models for structured high-throughput data</a></h3>

-Standard methods for estimation of these penalized regression models fail if the problem is converted to the corresponding univariate regression problem.
-All three fast algorithms (coordinate descent, FISTA, and ADMM) used to obtain sparse solutions are implemented in an open-source Julia package.
+We induce sparsity in matrix linear models using an L<sub>1</sub> penalty and consider the case when the response matrix and the covariate matrices are large.
+Standard methods for estimation of these penalized regression models fail if the problem is converted to the corresponding univariate regression problem, motivating our fast estimation algorithms (coordinate descent, FISTA, and ADMM) that utilize the structure of the model.
 Our method's performance was evaluated on simulated data based on an environmental screening study and two <i>Arabidopsis thaliana</i> genetic datasets with multivariate responses.

 <p style="margin-left: 20px; text-indent: -20px;"><a href="https://arxiv.org/abs/1712.05767">arxiv.org/abs/1712.05767</a></p>